Watch The Trailer!

 About The Filmmaker

-Kasha Sequoia Slavner is an 18 year old first-time documentary filmmaker who comes to the profession as a seasoned photographer, entrepreneur and social justice advocate for over a decade.
+Kasha Sequoia Slavner is a teenager & first-time documentary filmmaker who comes to the profession as a seasoned photographer, entrepreneur and social justice advocate for over a decade.

 At 14 years old, Kasha attended the United Nations Commission on the Status of Women as a youth delegate for the first time.
 After hearing incredible stories of grassroots organizations efforts to find positive and sustainable solutions to daunting obstacles faced within their communities, Kasha had a watershed moment about how she could use her talents as a storyteller to make a difference.
 It was shortly after this event, with her mom Marla’s blessing and mentorship, that she launched The Global Sunrise Project; a social impact media hub focused on sharing solution-oriented stories about some of the world’s most pressing issues.